This website has a .gov link

 The Steps We Take: A Memoir of Southern Reckoning

-Chosen as Mississippi’s 2024 Great Read for Adults by the Library of Congress Centers for the Book
+Chosen as Mississippi's 2024 Great Read for Adults by the Mississippi Center for the Book

 Ellen Ann Fentress is a veteran writer for the New York Times, the Washington Post, and The Atlantic.
 She’s also a seasoned southern woman, specifically a white Mississippi one.
 “Women do a lot for free, no matter the era, no matter the location,” she observes in The Steps We Take: A Memoir of Southern Reckoning.
 As a good southern woman, Fentress felt a calling to help others.
 As a teenager, she volunteered as a March of Dimes quarter collector and sang hymns at a soup-and-salvation homeless shelter.
 Later, she married, reared two daughters, renovated a 1941 Colonial home, practiced her French, and served as the bookkeeper for her husband’s business.
 She followed the scripts she was handed by society.